-If I Should Die Tonight...
+Women, War, & Trauma - Chapter 14 If I Should Die Tonight...
+By Chris Adsit

 [Jesus speaking:] Truly, truly I say to you, the one who hears My word, and believes Him who sent Me, has eternal life, and does not come into judgment, but has passed out of death into life.
 (John 5:24)

-I wonder how often that thought - "If I should die tonight..." has crossed your mind since Russia invaded Crimea in 2014?
+I wonder how often that thought - "If I should die tonight..." - has crossed your mind since the start of the first war with Azerbaijan in 1988?
 Or even in just the past few months?
 One doesn't have to be in the middle of a war to think about death and what happens afterwards.
-But to those whose country has been ruthlessly attacked by a neighbor, and who have personally known many who have died in the conflict and realize that tens of thousands of their country's men, women, and children have lost their lives because of it, the thought must occur much more deeply and intensely.
+But to those whose country has been attacked by a neighbor, and who have personally known many who have died in the conflict and realize that tens of thousands of their country's men, women, and children have lost their lives because of it, the thought must occur much more deeply and intensely.